 As part of every IRP, we hold a community input process.
 The objectives of this process are to (1) educate stakeholders about Tacoma Power's long-term planning process and key industry developments that affect that process, (2) seek feedback on key IRP assumptions, approaches and products, and (3) seek input from stakeholders about what their priorities are so that we can consider them in our planning process.
+The community input process is also an opportunity to ensure procedural equity in the utility planning process.
+Tacoma Power continues to look for ways to better include and communicate with a diverse and broad range of stakeholders.

 IRP workshops are our primary outreach tool for the 2022 IRP.
 Our IRP workshops are open to the public, and anyone is welcome to participate.
-We advertise the workshops to all of our customers (e.g. on our website) but make a concerted effort to secure participation from individuals representing key interests in the community in order to ensure a diversity of perspectives (different customer classes, environmental and economic justice interests, external expertise, etc.).
-We held four workshops for the 2022 between December 2021 and July 2022.
-We post all workshop materials (slides, notes and meeting recording) on our IRP webpage.
+We advertise the workshops to all of our customers on our website but make a concerted effort to secure participation from individuals representing key interests in the community in order to ensure a diversity of perspectives (different customer classes, environmental and economic justice interests, external expertise, etc.).
+We held four workshops for our 2022 IRP between December 2021 and July 2022.
+All workshop materials (slides, notes and meeting recording) are available on our IRP webpage.